ooyendyk/ooyendyk.github.io/projects/visual_timer.md

   <img class="ui image" src="../images/visual_timer.gif">
 </div>

-[Visual Timer](https://github.com/ooyendyk/visual_timer/) was one of my first projects.
+[Visual Timer](https://github.com/ooyendyk/visual_timer/) is a simple terminal based timer.
 For this task I used Python and Curses to render to the screen.
-Over the course of development, I learned about functional programming, unit testing and version control (git).